Braundo/kubernetes-guide/docs/security/container-security.md

 - and Linux capabilities to give the Pod
 <br><br>

-- You can specify the `runAsUser` at the container *or* Pod level - but `capabilities` is **not** supported at the Pod level
+You can specify the `runAsUser` at the container *or* Pod level - but `capabilities` is **not** supported at the Pod level.
 <br><br>
-- You can find out the user that is used to execute in a container by running:
+You can find out the user that is used to execute in a container by running:
     ```bash
     kubectl exec <pod-name> -- whoami
     ```